 Age: 43, from Venice, California.
 Patient originally had a breast augmentation in 1994.
-Now she is a little older she felt like her implants were too big and wanted them removed.
-Dr. Cassileth performed a breast implant removal with an internal lift.
+Now that she is a little older, she felt like her implants were too big and wanted them removed.
+Our doctors performed a breast implant removal with an internal lift.

 Actress and “Little House on the Prairie” star Melissa Gilbert opens up on her decision to have her breast implants removed.
 Good Morning America asked Dr. Cassileth to discuss why breast implant removal, also known as an explant surgery, is becoming a growing trend among women.
 Dr. Cassileth sees many patients who want to go back to their natural breasts.
 Her patients regularly report feeling like they have their own body back again after having their breast implants removed, making this a very fulfilling procedure to perform.
 We wish Melissa a very happy recovery!

-During every procedure, Dr. Cassileth always performs surgery through the smallest incision possible to leave her patient's with little, to no scarring.
-Dr. Cassileth usually combines the breast implant removal procedure with an internal breast lift, which is done through a very small incision in the lower breast, usually at the bottom edge of the areola where the scar will be virtually invisible.
+During every procedure, our doctors always perform surgery through the smallest incision possible to leave our patients with little to no scarring.
+We usually combine the breast implant removal procedure with an internal breast lift, which is done through a very small incision in the lower breast, usually at the bottom edge of the areola where the scar will be virtually invisible.
 The skin of the lower breast is first separated from the breast tissue, allowing the breast to be lifted without cutting the skin.
 Depending on the degree of the lift, a central mound of tissue is taken from the lower half of the breast and tucked under the central breast to create an "auto-augmentation" of the breast.
 This fills up the depleted upper half of the breast.
 Then the lower half of the breast is brought together, creating a neat breast that is pulled up above the level of the natural crease under the breast.
-This is just one of the methods Dr. Cassileth uses to leave her patients with little to no scarring, and beautiful, natural results.
+This is just one of the methods we use to leave our patients with little to no scarring, and beautiful, natural results.

-To help you prepare for and understand what to expect from breast implant removal surgery, Dr. Cassileth will explain the process in detail during your personal consultation and pre-surgery appointments in our comfortable Beverly Hills office.
-Dr. Cassileth will thoroughly evaluate your specific needs, make specific recommendations, and work closely with you prior to your explant surgery to ensure that you understand both what to expect and what the end result of your procedure will be.
+To help you prepare for and understand what to expect from breast implant removal surgery, our doctors will explain the process in detail during your personal consultation and pre-surgery appointments in our comfortable Beverly Hills office.
+We will thoroughly evaluate your specific needs, make specific recommendations, and work closely with you prior to your explant surgery to ensure that you understand both what to expect and what the end result of your procedure will be.
 A summary of the process and brief explanation of various incision techniques is also described at this time.